autoatml/autoplex/docs/user/mongodb.md

 This guide will walk you through the steps that you to do for running a mongodb in front-end.

   * Get mongodb from here: https://www.mongodb.com/try/download/community
-  * You can e.g. donwload "Platform: SUSE 15" and "Package: tgz" and put it on your remote cluster.
+  * You can e.g. download "Platform: SUSE 15" and "Package: tgz" and put it on your remote cluster.
 Check the platform-dependency of your cluster!!!
   * Extract the files from the downloaded archive and add the executables within to your PATH environment variable i.e open the  `~/.bashrc` file and add following line to it.
     ```bash
     export PATH="/path/to/the/mongodb-directory/bin:$PATH"